 A quick refresher – these goals include the provision of safe drinking water, protecting mahinga kai and sites of cultural significance, protecting native plants and their habitat and maintaining a reliable source of water that contributes to the economy.

-Due to Covid-19 alert level 3, the next OTOP meeting will be held on Monday 6 September 2021 at 1pm in the Timaru District Council Chambers and members of the public are welcome to attend.
+Due to Covid-19 alert level 3, the next OTOP meeting will now be held online on Monday 6 September 2021 at 1pm, members of the public are welcome to attend.
 Please email Janine Roux (Zone Facilitator) to request an online link to the meeting.

 We’ll share the agenda for our September public meeting closer to the time, but we know that it’s going to be a busy meeting – and, as usual, there will be a community forum where members of the public can share their thoughts and ideas with us.